FIWARE/tutorials.PEP-Proxy/README.md

 FIWARE [Wilma](https://fiware-pep-proxy.rtfd.io/) is a simple implentation of a PEP proxy designed to work with the FIWARE [Keyrock](http://fiware-idm.readthedocs.io/) Generic Enabler.
 Whenever a user tries to gain access to the resource behind the PEP proxy, the
 PEP will describe the user's attributes to the Policy Decision Point (PDP), request a security decision, and enforce the decision.
 (Permit or Deny).
-There is mimimal disruption of access for authorized users  - the reponse received is the same as if they had accessed the secured service directly.
+There is mimimal disruption of access for authorized users  - the response received is the same as if they had accessed the secured service directly.
 Unauthorized users are simply returned a **401 - Unauthorized** response.